omahs/rundler/docs/architecture/rpc.md

 To correctly estimate the verification gas, a non-zero gas fee must be used.
 This fee must be:

 - Large enough that it triggers a transfer of tokens.
   - I.e. USDC only uses 6 decimals, if the gas fee in USDC is < 1e-6 the transfer won't trigger.
-Its reasonable to assume that users will have a few USD cents worth of their fee token to avoid this case.
+It's reasonable to assume that users will have a few USD cents worth of their fee token to avoid this case.
 - Small enough that a fee-payer with a small amount of the fee token can pay for the maximum gas.

 During estimation the gas cost is kept constant by varying the `maxFeePerGas` based on the current binary search guess.
 Therefore, as long as the fee-payer can pay for the gas cost initially, Rundler should be able to successfully estimate gas.